Internal Auditor Training for Subchapter M Towing Companies. USCG Recognized: April 16 & 17 Channel View, Tx

 Sign up of this two day USCG reviewed and recognized auditor course.
 This course is taught by certified trainers and marine safety management subject experts.
 Learn how to make your company better and prepare for Oil Company Audits.
-Sign up via TVIB here.
-You do not have to be a TVIB Member.
+Sign up here.
+Get your USCG Recognized Training!

 Upcoming Professional Marine Safety Management Training:

 Marine Incident Investigation Root Cause Analysis (June 12 & 13 Channel View Texas).
 This revised course introduces a simple graphical method for determining root cause.
 The two day class meets the requirements of TMSA3, RCP, ISM and ISO 9000.
 Using case studies, students will practice determining root cause and develop corrective and preventive actions.
 You will leave with a new simple root cause tool.
 Register Here.

 SafeMARINER has partnered with Seamen's Church Institute to offer underway Navigation Assessments meeting TMSA3 stage 1, 2 and 3 requirements.
 Experience and trained inland assessors will conduct the assessments onboard boats.
 Call Rick Dunn (281) 309-8499 or Michael Nation (504) 982-0072 if you're interested in improving navigation skills based upon the lessons learned in the Advanced Pilothouse Management simulator course and other best practices.